-Early pension: Age 55 with at least 264 months of contributions for blue-collar workers; age 57 with at least 300 months of contributions for white-collar workers; age 60 with at least 360 months of contributions for senior executives.
-The insured must be unable to work as the result of a physical or mental disability.
+Early pension: Age 52 with at least 264 months of contributions for blue-collar workers; age 55 with at least 300 months of contributions for white-collar workers;

+age 60 with at least 360 months of contributions for senior executives.

-Partial pension: Paid if the insured does not qualify for the old-age pension but is of pensionable age, is retired from paid employment, and has at least 60 months of contributions.
+Partial pension: Paid if the insured is retired from paid employment and does not meet the contribution requirements for the old-age pension but has at least 60 months of contributions.